Interstate 68: Corridor E

-In 1965, the Appalachian Development Act was passed, authorizing the establishment of the Appalachian Development Highway System, which was meant to provide access to areas throughout the Appalachian Mountains that were not previously served by the Interstate Highway System.
+In 1965, the Appalachian Development Act was passed, authorizing the establishment of the ADHS, which was meant to provide access to areas throughout the Appalachian Mountains that were not previously served by the Interstate Highway System.
 A set of corridors was defined, comprising 3090 mi of highways from New York to Mississippi.
 Corridor E in this system was defined to have endpoints at I-79 in Morgantown, West Virginia, and I-70 in Hancock, Maryland.
 At the time, there were no freeways along the corridor, though construction on the Cumberland Thruway began that year.
 It was this corridor that would eventually become I-68.